 How to get to Monsanto

-Monsanto is hard to reach by public transportation.
+Getting there by public transportation is highly challenging.
 The closest you can get by direct bus from Lisbon, Porto, or Coimbra is to the city of Castelo Branco.
-From there you would either have to take a taxi (1 hour) to Monsanto, or catch the once-a-day bus to Monsanto.
-Word has it that it leaves Castelo Branco at 5.15pm and only on weekdays.
+From there, you would either have to take a taxi (1 hour) to Monsanto, or catch the once-a-day bus to Monsanto.
+It leaves Castelo Branco at 5.15pm and only on weekdays.